archivesspace/awesome-archivesspace/contributing.md

 You'll need a [GitHub account](https://github.com/join)!

+Follow the steps below.
+If you're new to GitHub, you may also want to check out [GitHub's HelloWorld Guide](https://guides.github.com/activities/hello-world/) which walks new users through GitHub basics.

 1. Access the awesome list's GitHub page.
 For example: https://github.com/archivesspace/awesome-archivesspace
 2. Click on the `readme.md` file: ![Step 2 Click on Readme.md](https://cloud.githubusercontent.com/assets/170270/9402920/53a7e3ea-480c-11e5-9d81-aecf64be55eb.png)
 3. Now click on the edit icon. ![Step 3 - Click on Edit](https://cloud.githubusercontent.com/assets/170270/9402927/6506af22-480c-11e5-8c18-7ea823530099.png)